How are books in the library organized?

 Answer

-Books in the Sprague Library are organized by subject using the Library of Congress Classification system.
+Books in the University Libraries are organized by subject using the Library of Congress Classification system.
 This system organizes materials into topics and subtopics based on their subject matter.
 These topics (called classes) are each represented by a letter and appear in alphabetical order in the library.

 For example, books in the "L" section are all on Education and books that begin with LA are the History of Education.
 Books in the "M" section are all on music and books that begin with MT are on the Instruction and Study of Music.